rmujtaba2024/rmujtaba2024/README.md

 # Hello, welcome to my Github!!
-Junior @ DePauw - CS Major.
+Senior @ DePauw - CS Major.
 I have been programming for 5+ years. \
-Looking for software engineering internships!
+Currently looking for software engineering positions

 Contact @ rmujtaba_2024@depauw.edu \